Ben Nguyen

-Benjamin "Ben" Nguyen (born August 3, 1988), or Nguyễn Ben, is an American mixed martial artist who competed as a flyweight in the Ultimate Fighting Championship (UFC), where he compiled a record of 4–3 with the organization.
+Benjamin Nguyen (born August 3, 1988), or Nguyễn Ben, is an American mixed martial artist who competed as a flyweight in the Ultimate Fighting Championship (UFC), where he compiled a record of 4–3 with the organization.
 He is also a former Nitro Bantamweight Champion and K-Oz Bantamweight Champion.

 MMA career

 Early career

 Nguyen began his professional mixed martial arts career while working during the day as a computer technician.
 In 2012 he went to Thailand to attend Tiger Muay Thai & MMA Scholar Athlete program.
 He then moved to Brisbane, Australia fighting from there.

 Nguyen made his professional MMA debut in December 2006, losing his first fight.
 Over the next nearly eight years, he amassed a record of 14 wins against 5 losses and in the process became the Nitro Bantamweight Champion, K-Oz Bantamweight Champion and the number one Bantamweight in Australia in 2015.

 Nguyen achieved internet fame when his March 8, 2014 fight versus Julian Wallace surfaced on YouTube.
 Wallace attempted to intimidate Nguyen at the pre-fight weigh-ins by forcefully putting his fist against Nguyen's chin and trying to put Nguyen off his game.
 This tactic, however, proved ineffective as Nguyen knocked Wallace out within 25 seconds of the first round.
 The video of this fight went viral and has amassed over 58 million views on YouTube, and over 100 million views on Facebook and other social network platforms.